Skip to main

 • Potential misuse (i.e., misinformation, hate speech, etc.).

-3. Educators should approach AI from the perspectives of their own teaching styles, disciplines, and learning goals.
+3. Educators should approach AI from the perspectives of their own teaching styles, disciplines, and learning goals to help students develop critical literacies.

 Varied positions on the use of AI in the classroom are to be expected and are positive signs of critical thinking and informed teaching.
 There is not a one-size-fits-all approach to teaching with AI.
 The amount of information about the ever-changing capabilities of generative AI can be overwhelming, but approaching emerging narratives with an eye for data-informed research and with your own teaching experience in mind can help you stay grounded.
 Instructors should also rely on their disciplinary expertise as they approach the unfamiliar terrain of AI in teaching and learning.
 There are many useful tools to be found in these established ways of thinking and will continue to ground us in moments of change.